CrumpLab/cognition/README.md

 <!-- badges: end -->

-**This course website is under development until the beginning of Fall 2022 classes at Brooklyn College of CUNY.
+**Updated for Fall 2022.
 Prior versions of this courses are archived in the branches of this repository.**

 This is the course website for Psyc 2530: Introductory Cognitive Psychology (Fall 2022), taught by Dr. Matthew Crump, at the Department of Psychology, Brooklyn College of CUNY.